Saigon Has Falllen

-To be honest, I picked up “Saigon Has Fallen” just for a casual read during the unusual long waiting time of “Deng Xiaoping and the Transformation of China” book shipment.
-This small book of 224 pages, however, turned out to be a very good read, as it successfully triggered my curiosity about the historic Vietnam-US war and even turned it into an obsession.
+To be honest, I picked up "Saigon Has Fallen" just for a casual read during the unusual long waiting time of "Deng Xiaoping and the Transformation of China" book shipment.
+However, this small book of 224 pages turned out to be an excellent read, as it successfully triggered my curiosity about the historic Vietnam-US war and even turned it into an obsession.

-Belong to a generation of Vietnamese born in peacetime, 30th April to me is simply a public holiday.
-If one asks further, I’d try to act knowledgeable by telling them about the moment the tank rolled through the gate of the Presidential Palace and how the defeated President Duong Van Minh unconditionally surrendered to Provisional Revolutionary Government.
-But that’s all I know.
+Belong to a Vietnamese generation born in peacetime, April 30 to me is simply a public holiday.
+If one asks further, I'd try to act knowledgeable by telling them about the moment the tank rolled through the gate of the Presidential Palace and how the defeated President Duong Van Minh unconditionally surrendered to the Provisional Revolutionary Government.
+But that's all I know.

-On 30th April, VTV (national television channel) would feature interviews of old military commanders, war documentaries or some memorial events with an attendance of Prime Minister and other high levels Party Members.
+On April 30, VTV (national television channel) would feature interviews of senior military commanders, war documentaries, or some memorial events with an attendance of the Prime Minister and other high levels Party Members.
 My grandpa – a committed Communist Party member – is the only person in the family who would watch them then sink deep in thoughts.
-He’d be sad knowing that his beloved granddaughter was always indifferent to what’d happened in the past, even though she sometimes felt there was a curtain covering major parts of the history taught at school.
+He'd be sad knowing that his beloved granddaughter was always indifferent to what'd happened in the past, even though she sometimes felt there was a curtain covering significant parts of the history taught at school.

 Evacuees helped aboard Air America helicopter perched atop Pittman Apartments

-It was the uncertainty about the mercy of the arriving Communists and their future under the new regime that compelled them to leave the motherland.
+The uncertainty about the mercy of the arriving Communists and their future under the new regime compelled them to leave the motherland.
 Maybe fear is a better word.
-The re-education camp that imprisoned a significant number of military and political figures of South Vietnamese army was believed to have fuel “the unremitting bitterness of the vast majority of America’s Vietnamese veterans, who see April 30 not as the day of liberation as celebrated by the communist victors but as a date in a Black April that ruined their lives”.
+The re-education camp that imprisoned a significant number of military and political figures of the South Vietnamese army was believed to have fueled "the unremitting bitterness of the vast majority of America's Vietnamese veterans, who see April 30 not as the day of liberation as celebrated by the communist victors but as a date in a Black April that ruined their lives".

-In the book, Peter Arnett also shortly takes us through major developments of the war, including the battle of Ap Bac which received massive attention from US public despite toning-down efforts of Kennedy administration; the Malcolm Browne’s photograph of the aged monk enveloped in the smokes and flames; the brutal coup d’état followed by the assassination of two presidents Ngo Dinh Diem and John F. Kennedy; the historic turning point Tet Offensive 1968; General DePuy’s search and destroy strategy; General Westmoreland’s attrition warfare and finally President Nixon’s withdrawal strategy that paved way for a diplomatic relation with China but left South Vietnamese “an overwhelming burden of survival”.
+In the book, Peter Arnett took us through major developments of the war, including the battle of Ap Bac, which received massive attention from the US public despite toning-down efforts of the Kennedy administration; the Malcolm Browne's photograph of the aged monk enveloped in the smokes and flames; the brutal coup d'état followed by the assassination of two presidents Ngo Dinh Diem and John F. Kennedy; the historic turning point Tet Offensive 1968; General DePuy's search and destroy strategy; General Westmoreland's attrition warfare, and finally President Nixon's withdrawal strategy that paved the way for a diplomatic relation with China but left South Vietnamese "an overwhelming burden of survival."

-I know many young people turn their backs on history (- I was one of them) and they usually play down or undermine almost everything taught in school thinking it’s part of government propaganda (- It really is).
-But now I strongly believe it’s not fair to do so.
+I know many young people turn their backs on history (I was one of them), and they usually play down or undermine almost everything taught in school, thinking it's part of government propaganda (It really is).
+But now I believe it's not fair to do so.

 Favorite passages from the book:

-(Chapter 10 – A “Shattering” Final Offensive) In December 1973, Kissinger accepted the Nobel Prize for bringing peace and honor to Vietnam, and now there is no peace and little honor.
+(Chapter 10 – A "Shattering" Final Offensive) In December 1973, Kissinger accepted the Nobel Prize for bringing peace and honor to Vietnam, and now there is no peace and little honour.